dillonmcdonough/Apps/README.md

 2. In the left sidebar user panel, click **Delete User**.
 3. Confirm the warning prompt.
 4. Enter the account password.
-5. Re-enter the same password in the second confirm prompt.
+5. Re-enter the same password in the **Confirm Password Again** prompt.
 6. Confirm the final permanent deletion prompt.

 Notes: